 Set up guide for the CNC router

 Autocad is the only drawing program that works accurately for use with the School CNC router.
 Please refer to the guide below on how best to set up for routing.
-Further inquiries should be made to the workshop on ph: 5227 8357.
+Further inquiries should be made to the workshop.
+Phone: 522 78357.

 It is best to book in a day prior to having your project machined so it can be checked in toolpath for any problems that need correcting before cutting.
 Costs are involved in using the router, the workshop staff will give you an accurate price when you have it checked.
 Please note the workshop can be very busy at times, particularly when there are set class projects.
-Make a booking using the router booking form.
+View information on how to make a booking.